Menu

-Car Batteries: Why Don’t They Last Long In Florida?
+A Florida Car Battery: Why Don’t They Last Long In the Sunshine State?

-While the Sunshine state’s warm weather may seem nice at the beach, it’s not so kind to your car.
+While Florida’s warm weather may seem nice at the beach, it’s not so kind to your car.
 It’s often assumed that colder weather would be the biggest threat to your battery’s lifespan, but in fact, the heat is worse.
 In cool climates, a car battery typically lasts 5 years or longer, but in hot climates, it’s only 3.

 The ideal temperature for a car battery to run at is 77- 80 degrees Fahrenheit.
 In Florida, it’s common to see highs in the 90s.
 But what actually happens when it gets too hot?